dedroot/dedroot/README.md

 # 📄・My_profil
 Hello World!
-My name is _Thomas Pellissier_ alias _**MyMeepSQL**_, I'm 16 year old, I live in Switzerland and I am passionate about computers of all kinds, mainly programming and cybersecurity.
+My name is _Thomas Pellissier_ alias _**MyMeepSQL**_ or _**th300905**_ (also my codename), I'm 16 year old, I live in Switzerland and I am passionate about computers of all kinds, mainly programming and cybersecurity.
 I am currently learning computer science for 4 years.

 # 💻・Known_languages
 - **Python3**